 - You do not have to prove the manufacturer was negligent.

-- You must prove the forklift or part was defective and that the defect caused your injury.
+- You must prove that the forklift or part was defective and caused your injury.

 - You are not limited in your recovery.
-You receive compensation for your medical expenses, lost wages, your loss of future earnings, and your pain and suffering.
+You receive compensation for your medical expenses, lost wages, future earnings loss, and pain and suffering.